TriAxis-Games/RealtimeMeshDocumentation/_doc/start/installation.md

 3. Navigate to your project folder, and assuming the folder doesn't already exist, create a 'Plugins' folder in the root of your project.

-4. Within the plugins folder create a folder called RuntimeMeshComponent and copy the contents of the version you downloaded into this folder, making sure not to nest subfolders, all the files/folders in the directory of the .uplugin file should be in your newly created /Plugins/RuntimeMeshComponent folder.
+4. Within the plugins folder create a folder called RealtimeMeshComponent and copy the contents of the version you downloaded into this folder, making sure not to nest subfolders, all the files/folders in the directory of the .uplugin file should be in your newly created /Plugins/RealtimeMeshComponent folder.

 5. At this point you should be able to relaunch the project and the editor should detect the new plugin and compile it for you!

 6. You should be able to start using the RMC!

 ### Using RMC From Code